-Back on campus as a senior,

-Omar completes his senior

-project for the Global Affairs

-major.
-And because senior year

-is a great opportunity to take

-those "just for fun" classes, he

-enrolls in "Humility" with New York Times columnist David

-Brooks.
-There may be no more

-fitting description for the

-attitude he maintains and will

-no doubt continue to maintain

-every step of the way.
+Back on campus, Omar completes his senior project for the Global Affairs major.
+And because senior year is a great opportunity to take those "just for fun" classes, he enrolls in Humility, taught by New York Times columnist David Brooks.
+There may be no more fitting description for the attitude he maintains and will no doubt continue to maintain every step of the way.